MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/billing-hub.md

 ---
-title: Create proforma invoices with Billing hub
+title: Create proforma project invoices with Billing hub
 description: This article provides information about how to use Billing hub to create proforma project-based invoices.
 author: suvaidya
 ms.date: 02/28/2024